 Christians long for heaven.
 They look forward to being in God’s presence, reuniting with other believers, and experiencing liberation from the sin and pain of this world.
-An important choice that Christians make in this lifetime is what denomination they will being to and what church they will attend.
+An important choice that Christians make in this lifetime is what denomination they will belong to and what church they will attend.
 Some people wonder if heaven is dependent upon this choice.

-How does is a person saved in Christianity?
+How is a person saved in Christianity?
 What is heaven like?
 What will people do there?
 What about hell?
 Where does the Bible teach about these topics?
 Keep reading to learn more.

-How is a person saved and go to heaven in Christianity?
+How Is a Person Saved and Go to Heaven in Christianity?

 Belonging to a denomination and being a member of a church is an important part of being a Christian, but those associations don’t determine if a person goes to heaven.
 (Also see What Are the Largest Denominations in America?
 See the Top 100)

 First, a person is saved from their sin.
 Sin results in pain, suffering, and eternal death, according to the Bible.
-Second, a person is saved from the eternal consequences from sin, which is hell (more below).
+Second, a person is saved from the eternal consequences of sin, which is hell (more below).

 Key verse: “For the wages of sin is death, but the free gift of God is eternal life in Christ Jesus our Lord.”
 Romans 6:23 (ESV)

 Christ lived a sinless life while on Earth, which enabled him to be a perfect sacrifice for sin.
-He willingly and obediently died on a cross in the place of sinners and as a punishment for their rebellion.
+He willingly and obediently died on the cross in place of sinners and as a punishment for their rebellion.
 Christ rose from the dead three days later, defeating sin and death.

-Key verse: ““For God so loved the world, that he gave his only Son, that whoever believes in him should not perish but have eternal life.”
+Key verse: “For God so loved the world, that he gave his only Son, that whoever believes in him should not perish but have eternal life.”
 John 3:16 (ESV)

 The gospel message consists of explaining the significance of Christ’s death and resurrection.
 More than that, it announces that by repenting of sin and putting faith in Christ’s saving work, a person can be saved from sin and its consequences.
 (Also see What Christian Denominations Believe in Predestination?)

 Key verse: “Because, if you confess with your mouth that Jesus is Lord and believe in your heart that God raised him from the dead, you will be saved.”
 Romans 10:9 (ESV)

 Faith involves some understanding of history and theology as it relates to Christ’s saving work, but it’s more than intellectual knowledge.
 Biblical faith involves personally trusting Christ, the fruit of which is having a relationship with God comprised of prayer, Bible study, and obedience.
 (Also see What Is a Non-Denominational Church?)

 Key verse: “For by grace you have been saved through faith.
 And this is not your own doing; it is the gift of God, not a result of works, so that no one may boast.”
 Ephesians 2:8-9 (ESV)

 What is heaven really like?
 According to the Bible, heaven is the realm of God, which saved people enter upon their death.
 Even though God is present in the world today, his presence is experienced in a different way in heaven.

 Key verse: “After this I looked, and behold, a great multitude that no one could number, from every nation, from all tribes and peoples and languages, standing before the throne and before the Lamb, clothed in white robes, with palm branches in their hands.”
 Revelation 7:9 (ESV)

 Some scholars believe that people will also work in heaven.
 They observe that Adam worked in the garden (Gen. 2) before sin came into the world (Gen. 3).
 People will also have meaningful relationships with other believers.

 Key verse: “He will wipe away every tear from their eyes, and death shall be no more, neither shall there be mourning, nor crying, nor pain anymore, for the former things have passed away.”
 Revelation 21:4 (ESV)

-What is the alternative to heaven?
+What Is the Alternative to Heaven?

 According to the Bible, every person who dies will either go to heaven or hell.
 Like heaven is the realm of God, hell is the domain of Satan and demons.
 Satan and demons don’t rule in hell.

 Key verse: “And these will go away into eternal punishment, but the righteous into eternal life.”
 Matthew 25:46 (ESV)

-- Some Bible scholars believe people will experience eternal conscious torment in hell for eternity
+- Some Bible scholars believe people will experience eternal conscious torment in hell for eternity.

-- Others think those in hell will be consciously tormented for a certain amount of time and then cease to exist like a fire that consumes leaving only ash
+- Others think those in hell will be consciously tormented for a certain amount of time and then cease to exist like a fire that consumes, leaving only ash.